-In 2009, John was appointed a judicial member of the Administrative Decisions Tribunal of New South Wales.
+In 2009, John was appointed a judicial member (part-time) of the Administrative Decisions Tribunal of New South Wales.
 Since 2014, he has been a senior member (part-time) of the NSW Civil and Administrative Tribunal sitting in the Administrative and Equal Opportunity and Occupational Divisions and on the Appeal Panel.

 He is the immediate Past President of the Australian Centre for International Commercial Arbitration; he is a Fellow, Chartered Arbitrator and a Past President of the Chartered Institute of Arbitrators, London (2011), and a Member of the LCIA Court.
 He is an Australian Government nominee on the ICSID panel of arbitrators and a Foundation Fellow and Graded Arbitrator of the Institute of Arbitrators & Mediators Australia, Fellow of the Arbitrators & Mediators Institute of New Zealand Inc., President, Dispute Review Board Foundation Australia, member of the ICC Australia Arbitration Committee, Council Member, International Federation of Commercial Arbitration Institutions (IFCAI), and a member of a number of panels of International Arbitral bodies.